-What is the definition of Network mapping?
+What is Network mapping?

 Network mapping is the process by which physical as well as virtual network connectivity is discovered and visualized.
 This is done through a set of interrelated tasks that help in the formation of a network map, such as flow charts, topology detection, network diagrams and device inventories.
 It is aimed at the conception of visual aids and resources that could be used for a variety of purposes, such as network maintenance.